Dillonjay/redux-intro-hratx/README.md

 # Redux intro HR ATX

-Super simple Redux/React app!
+Here is the simple Redux/React app!
 I added some comments to the code as well as few external resources.
 It was super nice meeting you all, good luck on your future endevors!

 ## Getting Started